brillout/goldpage/readme.md

 }
 ~~~

-This render control enables you to:
+Goldpage's render control enables you to:
-- Build any app type (SPA, SSR, static website, ...).
+- Build any app type.
+(SPA, SSR, static website, ...)
 - Build new kinds of apps, such as [Backend First Apps](/docs/bfa.md#readme).
-- Use any view framework (React, Vue, RNW, ...).
+- Use any view framework.
+(React, Vue, RNW, ...)
-- Use any view library (React Router, Vuex, GraphQL, ...).
+- Use any view library.
+(React Router, Vuex, GraphQL, ...)

-For server-side rendering, we offer a server middleware that can be used with any server framework (Express, Koa, Hapi, ...).
+For server-side rendering, we provide a server middleware that can be used with any server framework.
+(Express, Koa, Hapi, ...)

 <br/>